-I’ve just switched to Windows 7 and found that it no longer ships with a mail client as Outlook Express in Windows XP or Windows Mail in Windows Vista.
-My version of Office contains Outlook and I now want to use that.
+I’ve just switched to Windows 10 and found that it no longer ships with a mail client as Outlook Express in Windows XP, Windows Mail in Windows Vista, nor can I download and install Windows Live Mail anymore.
+My version of Office does contain Outlook and I now want to use that.

-How do I get all my original emails in Outlook?
+How do I get all my original emails into Outlook?

-For a full step-by-step guide see; Migrate from Outlook Express or Windows (Live) Mail to Outlook
+Note: For a full step-by-step guide to migrate your mail, calendar and contacts see: Migrate from Outlook Express or Windows (Live) Mail to Outlook.